Tudat/tudat/developerGuide/extendingJSON/validation.rst

 The following keys of the :literal:`mainJson` object can be defined to customise the behaviour of the validator:

-  - :literal:`options.defaultValueUsedForMissingKey`: determines the behaviour of the validator when the :literal:`getValue( const json& j, const KeyPath& keyPath, const ValueType& defaultValue )` function is called and :literal:`keyPath` is undefined.
+  - :jsonkey:`options.defaultValueUsedForMissingKey`: determines the behaviour of the validator when the :literal:`getValue( const json& j, const KeyPath& keyPath, const ValueType& defaultValue )` function is called and :literal:`keyPath` is undefined.
 By default, :literal:`defaultValue` is used without informing the user.

-  - :literal:`options.unusedKey`: determines the behaviour of the validator when the :literal:`void heckUnusedKeys( const json& mainJson, ... )` function is called and some of the keys defined in :literal:`mainJson` have not been accessed.
+  - :jsonkey:`options.unusedKey`: determines the behaviour of the validator when the :literal:`void heckUnusedKeys( const json& mainJson, ... )` function is called and some of the keys defined in :literal:`mainJson` have not been accessed.
 This function is called right before integrating the equations of motion, when all the settings objects have been created.
 By default, a warning is printed for each unused key.

 These three options are converted to a value of the enum :class:`ExceptionResponseType` defined in :class:`Tudat/InputOutput/JsonInterface/Support/errorHandling.h`.
 The three possible values are:

   - :literal:`continueSilently`: allow this validator feature and do not inform the user.
   - :literal:`printWarning`: allow this validator feature but print a warning when using it.
   - :literal:`throwError`: do not allow this validator feature and terminate throwing an error when trying to use this feature.
-For :literal:`defaultValueUsedForMissingKey`, an :class:`UndefinedKeyError` will be thrown (i.e. the behaviour of the :literal:`getValue` function with and without third default value argument will be equivalent).
+For :jsonkey:`defaultValueUsedForMissingKey`, an :class:`UndefinedKeyError` will be thrown (i.e. the behaviour of the :literal:`getValue` function with and without third default value argument will be equivalent).
+For :jsonkey:`unusedKey`, the error message :literal:`Validation failed because there are unused keys.` will be printed after the list of unused keys.

 Access history